 Sitka gives you a real taste of Alaska’s history and scenery.
 The town’s orthodox cathedral sports a Russian onion dome, and the nearby battle ground - marked by a path of totem poles - was the scene of Alaska’s first colonial rulers’ victory over the native tribes.
 Meanwhile, the backdrop of the Sitka National Park boasts some of the most iconic views in all the Inland Passage.

-On a Coastal Cruise, Anchorage serves as a fantastic gateway to the surrounding wilderness of mountains, fjords, forests, and tundra that make up Alaska’s nature reserves.
+Anchorage serves as a fantastic gateway to the surrounding wilderness of mountains, fjords, forests and tundra that make up Alaska’s nature reserves.
 Having said this, the fascinating city has many sights to see on your way through.
-Whizz on a ride on the world’s longest zip wire from Icy Point for amazing views over the bay, and learn about the local history and culture at the Native Heritage Centre.
+Whizz on a ride on the world’s longest zip wire from Icy Point for amazing views over the bay or learn about the local history and culture at the Native Heritage Centre.

-Denali National Park and Preserve is a must for anyone wanting to see the wonders of inland Alaska.
-The landscape offers a breath-taking panorama from the various peeks of the hills onto the tundra below.
-Whether you strap on your hiking boots or take a tour bus, you’re sure to see a host of critters on your way, from grizzly bears and caribou, to bison, and wolves.
+Denali National Park and Preserve is a must on an Alaska cruise for anyone wanting to see the wonders of inland Alaska.
+The landscape offers a breath-taking panorama from the various peaks of the hills onto the tundra below.
+Whether you strap on your hiking boots or take a tour bus, you’re sure to see a host of critters on your way, from grizzly bears and caribou to bison and wolves.

 Glacier Bay is a vast and impressive sight to take in from your ship.
 As you journey up the fjords and stare up at the sheer glacial cliffs you’ll feel like your ship is really no bigger than a canoe.
 For the more intrepid travellers, other smaller watercraft are also available during your Alaska cruise to help you get up close and maybe even spot the local wildlife including humpback whales blowing spray and slapping the surface with their giant tails.